PL-ML/code2inv/README.md

 Remember to set environment variables LD_LIBRARY_PATH and PYTHONPATH to contain paths for Z3 shared libraries and Z3Py, respectively.
 These paths will be indicated upon successful installation of Z3.

 ## Frontend Setup (Optional)
 There are two frontends, one each for the C and CHC instances.
 The C frontend is called clang-fe and can be found in the `clang-fe/` directory.
 The CHC frontend is called chc-fe and is located in the `chc-fe/` directory.
+These frontends have limited support and are tested with the benchmarks included.
+Primarily, they can be used with programs containing single loops.

 The `clang-fe` frontend is used to extract program graphs and verification conditions (VCs) from the input C programs.
+This will be a necessary step if you wish to run Code2Inv on a C file which isn't in the benchmarks.
 The program graphs and VCs for our benchmarks are already included in the `benchmarks/C_instances` directory and the same for the Non Linear benchmarks are included in the `benchmarks/nl-bench/` directory.
 To build the frontend, follow the instructions in README in `clang-fe`.

 The `chc-fe` frontend is used to extract program graphs from the input CHC programs (the CHC constraints themselves serve as the verification conditions (VCs)).
+This will be necessary to run Code2Inv for constraints not included in the benchmarks.
 The graphs and the VCs are already included in the `benchmarks/CHC_instances` directory.
 To run the CHC frontend, follow the instructions in README in `chc-fe`.

 # Experiments